United Way of Southeastern Connecticut is honored to continue its ongoing mission:

 In 1975, the organization changed its name to United Way of Southeastern Connecticut and was raising nearly $1,000,000 each year to support the community.

 In 1988, the community recognized that area shelters, pantries, soup kitchens and child care centers needed a center to purchase food in bulk.
 As a result, the United Way Labor Department Food Center was initiated.
-Today, the food center, known as the Gemma E. Moran United Way/Labor Food Bank, distributes food to 79 member food distribution sites including shelters, child care programs, community meal sites, pantries, programs for seniors and a Mobile Pantry.
+Today, the food center, known as the Gemma E. Moran United Way/Labor Food Bank, distributes food to a network of local member food distribution sites including shelters, child care programs, community meal sites, pantries, programs for seniors.
 The Food Bank also operates a Mobile Pantry that has ten monthly distribution sites throughout the county.

 Through the ongoing support of hundreds of companies and organizations in southeastern Connecticut, combined with the generous gifts of employees and residents, United Way is improving lives.
 By working together, we can make real lasting changes right here in our community and advance the common good for all of us.
 That's what it means to Live United.